 Consumer Investment Vehicle

 Many brokerages and investment companies may claim to offer robo investment advisors, online financial planners or the best mobile trading app.
 But what is the cost?
 Do you need advisors and planners?
 How safe is your investment?

 Kelly Korshak at iFlip has created the first A.I. driven consumer investment vehicle on the market, iFlip’s A.I.
 SmartFolio.
 This proprietary, fully automated A.I. driven portfolio gives you superior performance with less risk and at a low cost.
 By investing long term, you can preserve, protect and grow your wealth using A.I.

 A.I. is the best algorithmic trading software, fully automated machine learning software.
-A.I. only exists if the machine algorithm has the ability to change its own rules without human interference. iFlip’s A.I. will beat a human every time.
+A.I. only exists if the machine algorithm can change its own rules without human interference. iFlip’s A.I. will beat a human every time.
 It doesn’t have an opinion or emotion.

-Money habits learned from your parents, whether good or bad, can be improved upon.
+You can improve money habits learned from your parents, whether good or bad.
 Start by investing and click over to iFlip to learn more.
 If you have $200 or $2,000,000 to invest, iFlip is the most effective and highly efficient mechanism for investing in the stock market.
 They’ll help you create wealth through access to A.I.